top of page

 No Bail Bond Holds

-If a person is arrested for a minor infraction or misdemeanor, and they have a relatively clean criminal record, they can generally post bond and get released from jail in as little as one hour.
-Depending on several variables, sometimes this applies for those arrested with:
+If a person is arrested for a minor infraction or misdemeanor and has a relatively clean criminal record, they can post bond and get released from jail in as little as one hour.
+Depending on several variables, sometimes this applies to those arrested with:

 · more complicated criminal histories